QuickTutorials/nodeJS_Tutorial/WebApplication/README.md

 ###server/app/config/database.json:
 this file contains the configuration params to connect with the database, hosted in <a target="_blank" href="https://mongolab.com/welcome/">https://mongolab.com/welcome/</a></li>

+###server/app/config/managers.json:
+this file maps the different websocket event keys to the correct manager.

 ##Running the server

 To run the server, you must go to the server path and run the server.js with node

     node server.js

+But...
+Wait a minute!
+Where I configure my websocket connection?
+I forgot it!
+No problem, you only need to go to your package.json in your client path, and set your host and port in the wsServer property.
+For example:

+    "wsServer"       : "ws://localhost:8888"

+Then you will need to run grunt command again.
+But... how my connection javascript module knows that needs to get this value from the package.json file?
+It is simple.
+In the client/js/common/services/socketioConnection.js you have this line:

+    connection = io.connect('<%= pkg.wsServer %>')

+Yes!
+When you run grunt, you coult treat the javascript files as templates, setting the proccess property to true, for example in the concat configuration plugin:

+     concat : {
+            options: {
+                separator: "\n",
+                process : true   //treating js files as templates!
+            },
+            dist   : {
+                files: [
+                    {
+                        src : [
+                            "js/common/**/*.js",
+                            "js/app.js",
+                            "js/app/**/*.js"
+                        ],
+                        dest: "build/<%= pkg.name %>.js"
+                    }
+                ]
+            }
+        }

+This is another interesting trick with grunt.

+And it is all!
+You are runnning your server and you could go to your favourite web browser and run the applicacion typing http://application_host:application_port!
+I am sorry, it is not work on IE < 10... ups!
+I told you your FAVOURITE web browser!!
+I do not think you test it on IE<10 ;)